tdwg/website/conferences/2023/session-list/index.md

 This session will be followed by a [workshop](#wksh-02-building-bridges-mapping-from-to-and-between-tdwg-standards) for further hands-on exploration and contribution to standards mapping efforts.

 {:id="sym03"}
-### SYM 03 Providing descriptive data based on the FAIR principles
+### SYM03 Providing descriptive data based on the FAIR principles

 Session type
 : Symposium (unsolicited presentations considered)